mj2905/GestionOrganisation/Reports/Technical.md

 ### 3.4 Resources management
 Depending on their actions, players will receive resources.
 Resources keep accumulating even when the player is disconnected.
 However, they are capped to a fixed threshold.
 This is an incentive for the player to connect multiple times a day.
 Resources can be spent in one of the following ways:

-* Buffing attack terminal to increase their efficiency
+* Buffing attack terminals to increase their efficiency
-* Strike ennemy attack terminal to destroy them
+* Strike ennemy attack terminals to destroy them
 * Reinforcing captured territories to increase their resistance to attacks

 ### 3.5 Traps

-* Circular trap area: Any attacker that enter such a zone lose health.
+* Circular trap area: Any attacker that enter such a zone loses health.
 * Rectangular trap area: Any attacker that enter such a zone loses health.

 ### 3.6 Bonuses

-* Resource bag: The player can gather additional resource when walking over resources bag in attack mode.
+* Resource bag: The player can gather additional resource when walking over resources bags in attack mode.

 # Advantages of the proposed solution.
 * Due to resources management, players are encouraged to reconnect multiple times a day.
-* The game does not require the player to activate geolocalisation nor going outside if he does not want to.
+* The game does not require the player to activate geolocalisation nor go outside if he does not want to.
 * The game provides instant feedback and gratification.
 Upon connection, the player receives the resources points accumulated during offline time.
-For each action undertaken, the player sees how the action increases the rate at which its resources are gathered.
+For each action undertaken, the player sees how the action increases the rate at which its resources are gathered and how he contributes to the team score.
 * The game is very simple to play, yet offers the possibility to develop complex strategies.